Bixkitts/dhcp-mac-hunter/README.md

 ## Searching a Switch
 The software can also print out all hosts found connected to a cisco IOS switch.
 It will log into the switch with SSH and search all the MAC addresses in DHCP.
-It'll only ask for a username and password once, restart the program to input it again.
 Use this functionality with "t IP_ADDRESS".

 ## Refresh DHCP Data